yuanning-research/neuropixels-reliability/README.md

-# Evidence-based Reliability Assessment of Computational Predictions
+# Evidence-Based Reliability Assessment of Computational Predictions

-*A computational methods project using cross-day neuron matching as a case study.*
+*A case study of evidence integration, uncertainty characterization, and validation in biological entity matching.*

 ---

 ## Overview

-Many computational methods predict relationships between biological entities, but evaluating whether those predictions are reliable remains difficult.
-Validation evidence is often incomplete, noisy, or inconsistent, making it challenging to determine how much confidence should be placed in an individual prediction.
+Computational methods frequently predict relationships between biological entities.
+However, evaluating whether those predictions should be trusted remains a fundamental challenge.
+Validation evidence is often incomplete, noisy, partially redundant, or even contradictory, making it difficult to determine how much confidence should be placed in an individual prediction.

-This project investigates how multiple sources of biological evidence can be combined to assess the reliability of predicted relationships.
-Rather than treating predictions as simply correct or incorrect, the goal is to characterize different levels of support, identify uncertainty, and better understand where computational confidence agrees or disagrees with independent biological evidence.
+This project investigates how multiple sources of biological evidence can be integrated to assess the reliability of computational predictions.
+Rather than treating predictions as simply correct or incorrect, the goal is to characterize different levels of support, identify sources of uncertainty, and understand where algorithmic confidence agrees or disagrees with independent biological evidence.

-Cross-day neuron matching in chronic Neuropixels recordings serves as the initial case study because it naturally provides multiple independent sources of validation.
+Cross-day neuron matching in chronic Neuropixels recordings serves as the initial case study because it naturally provides multiple independent sources of validation while presenting a realistic biological entity matching problem.

 ---